When working as an entrepreneur, it sometimes happens that the customer fails to pay the bill. Here’s what you can do to collect the payment.

 Sending a payment reminder

-It’s good to remember that if an invoice is paid on the due date, it will appear in your bank account with a delay of a few days.
+It’s good to remember that if an invoice is paid on the due date, it will appear in your account with a delay of a few days.
 However, if the payment doesn't appear in your account within a few days, you can remind the customer to pay the invoice.
 Even before sending a payment reminder, you can remind your customer by email, text message or phone call.

 After waiting a few days after the due date, you can send the customer a payment reminder.
 You can add a reminder fee.
 The reminder fee for a consumer customer may not exceed 5 euros, but the amount of the reminder fee for a business customer is not limited.